 - Salt and freshly ground black pepper

-- Allow salmon to rest 10 minutes at room temperature.
-Meanwhile, in a medium saucepan combine balsamic vinegar, white wine, honey, dijon mustard, 1/2 Tbsp of the chopped rosemary and the garlic.
-Heat mixture over medium-high heat and bring to a boil, then reduce heat and simmer over medium-low heat until sauce has thickened and reduced to 1/3 cup, about 13 - 15 minutes, stirring occasionally.
-Remove from heat and pour into a heat proof dish (using a rubber spatula to get it all out) and allow to cool.
+Allow salmon to rest 10 - 15 minutes at room temperature.
+Meanwhile, in a medium saucepan combine balsamic vinegar, white wine, honey, dijon mustard, rosemary and the garlic.
+Heat mixture over medium-high heat and bring to a boil, then reduce heat and simmer over medium-low heat until sauce has thickened and reduced to about 1/3 cup, about 10 - 15 minutes, stirring occasionally.
+Remove from heat and pour through a fine strainer into a heat proof dish.
+Set aside.

-- Season both sides of salmon with salt and pepper.
-Heat a large non-stick skillet over medium-high heat and add 1 tsp of canola oil.
-Once pan and oil are hot, add 2 salmon fillets and cook, without moving, until salmon has nicely browned on bottom, about 3 - 5 minutes.
-Carefully flip salmon to opposite side and continue to cook 3 - 5 minutes longer until bottom is browned and salmon has cooked through.
-Rest in a warm oven (don't rest it in a hot oven, you don't want to continue to cook it.
-If you have to skillets I would recommend just using both and cooking all of the salmon at once.
-Wipe skillet clean, add remaining 1 tsp oil, once hot repeat process with remaining 2 salmon fillets.
+Season both sides of salmon with salt and pepper.
+Heat oil in a 12-inch non-stick skillet over medium-high heat.
+Add salmon fillets and cook, without moving until salmon has nicely browned on bottom, about 3 - 4 minutes.
+Carefully flip salmon to opposite side and continue to cook 2 - 3 minutes longer until salmon has cooked through.

 Serve warm drizzling each fillet with balsamic rosemary glaze.
 Garnish with finely minced rosemary or parsley if desired